gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 3: Hide and Seek (Sindy)

+Maddy left early the next morning with her clothes in a suitcase borrowed from their neighbors, her sketchbooks and pencils in her satchel, and a determined expression on her face.
+The wagon would take two days to get to Sandy Bend, where she would start doing illustrations for the newspaper while living with a distant cousin that Sindy was assured she actually had met once.

+*And spending all her free time with Gumption,*
+Sindy thought enviously as she returned her sister's final wave.
+According to his letters,
+he had already made friends with some of the other apprentices and couldn't wait to show Maddy around the town library.

-Sindy made a cheese and pickle sandwich to take to school the next morning, then went back upstairs to brush her hair a second time.
+Sindy made a cheese and pickle sandwich to take to school, then went back upstairs to brush her hair a second time.
 Her bed was made,
-and all her clothes were put away, so as much as she wanted a reason to put off going to school, she was fresh out.
+and all her clothes were put away, so as much as she wanted to delay going to school, she had run out of reasons.

-She missed walking into Rusty Bridge with Maddy and Gumption.
+She and her big sister had walked to school together every morning.
-Her big sister had stopped holding her hand years ago, but even if they didn't talk much, her company had been comforting.
+They had stopped holding hands years ago, but even if they didn't talk much, the company had been comforting.
-Sindy hadn't realized how much that mattered to her until it ended.
-Now,
-the walk to school was just another reminder of how lonely she felt.
+Sindy hadn't realized how much she would miss that, and how much walking to school on her own would be just another reminder of how lonely she felt.

 She slipped into the one-room schoolhouse and slid into her usual seat near the back